Autumn Intro Series (4/4)Dean CloughSun 20 October, 2019

 A big thank you to all competitors and an even bigger thank you to all PFO helpers, young and old, new and long standing alike.
 Too many to name, but you know who you are.

 Someone commented that Dean Clough would be good for a night event.
 I agree.
-We did hold our NWNL event here in 2015, but maybe it's time for another.
+We did hold our NWNL event here in December 2013, so maybe it's time for another.
 Note: PFO's NWNL event this year will be on 7th December on our new area at Darwen Moor, followed by our Day event on 8th.
 See you there!

 George Crawford-Smith - Organiser.